Scan to download

 Collection

 Stablecoins face a trilemma: it is difficult to balance price stability, decentralization, and capital efficiency.
-The market is trending towards centralization, but projects like Liquity insist on decentralization, challenging mainstream stablecoins.
+The market tends towards centralization, but projects like Liquity insist on decentralization, challenging mainstream stablecoins.
 Regulatory pressure is increasing, and the future of decentralized stablecoins is uncertain.

 Article Author: Chilla